auth0/docs/articles/appliance/disaster-recovery.md

 ## Geographic High-Availability PSaaS Appliance Implementation

 If your requirements demand very little to no downtime, we recommend a [Geographic High-Availability PSaaS Appliance](/appliance/geo-ha) implementation.
-This is the only implementation that has automatic failover with recovery on the order of 1 minute.
+This is the only implementation that has automatic failover with recovery on the order of 10 minutes.

 **Advantages**: